The Largesse of the Sea Maiden (short story): Vignettes

-The nearly sixty-three year old Whitman reports with satisfaction the most notable advertising creation of his career, a highly effective 30-second animation depicting a bear and a rabbit promoting a banking chain.
+The nearly 63-year-old Whitman reports the most notable advertising creation of his career, a 30-second animation depicting a bear and a rabbit promoting a banking chain.
 The production is his claim to fame in the industry.
 Whitman notes his satisfactory marriage with Elaine: "We've gotten along."
 His two grown daughters he rates as "harmless citizens."
 Whitman has made his peace with the quality and quantity of his life: "I note that I've lived longer in the past, now, than I can expect to live in the future..."

 Publication history

 "The Largesse of the Sea Maiden" was originally published in The New Yorker on March 3, 2014.
 The story appears as the title piece in Johnson's posthumously released volume of short fiction The Largesse of the Sea Maiden (2018).

 Critical assessment

 "The Largesse of the Sea Maiden" opens Johnson's volume of short fiction of the same name, and as such, it sets the tone for the stories that follow.

 Critic Gavin Corbett emphasizes the significance of Johnson's placement of "The Largesse of the Sea Maiden" in the volume: "This is the first story in the book and, thematically, the keynote."
 Social commentator Sandy English considers "Largesse of the Sea Maiden" as "the most effective piece in the collection" and notes that the "self-indulgent free-for-all" that characterized Johnson's short stories in the collection Jesus' Son (1992), are largely absent here.

 J. Robert Lennon also recognizes the change in outlook that "The Largesse of the Sea Maiden" signals:

 These vignettes set the tone for the longer stories to come; they invite the reader to observe without judgment extremes of personality and behavior.
 There is also the gentleness of the adman's narration, which carries over into the rest of the [collection of stories]; the mature Johnson, while still preoccupied with characters downtrodden, marginalized, angry, and insane, has come to view them with a greater sense of compassion.

 Critic Kevin Zambrano issues this caveat: "If a Jesus’ Son fan picks up The Largesse of the Sea Maiden looking for more of the same, [the title story] will thwart that expectation, both in its cobbled form and morose content."